BigoudeS/employee_registered_car_management/README.md

 python manage.py runserver
 ```

-This will start the development server, and you can access the application in your web browser at http://localhost:8000/api.
+This will start the development server, and you can access the application in your web browser.
+The link to it will be in the terminal when the development server is running, but it usually runs on http://127.0.0.1:8000/api/

-The password to te administration page is "@Admin123"
+The password to the administration page is "@Admin123"